dalbay/Express_Tutorial/README.md

   });
 });
 ```
-Run the server and make a PATCH request in Postman with a value of 5 ```127.0.0.1:3000/api/v1/tours/5```; This will respond with the tour of id 5.
+Run the server and make a PATCH request in Postman with a value of 5 and change the value of a property in the Body section ```127.0.0.1:3000/api/v1/tours/5```; The output will only display a message with the updated tour here.